jundalisay/spblist/content/en/research/mohammad/quran/sura-002c.md

 {{< /l >}}

 {{< r a="Jews" >}}
 Moses, we cannot just eat one kind of food.
-So call to your Lord to produce for us other food like herbs, cucumbers, garlic, lentils, onions.”
+So call to your Lord to produce for us other food like herbs, cucumbers, garlic, lentils, onions.
 {{< /r >}}

 {{< l a="Moses" >}}